Straw Dogs (1971 film): Plot

-After securing a research grant to study stellar structures, American applied mathematician David Sumner moves with his attractive young wife Amy to a house near to her home village of Wakely on the Cornish moorland.
-Amy's ex-boyfriend Charlie Venner, along with his friends Norman Scutt, Chris Cawsey, and Phil Riddaway, immediately resent the fact that an apparently meek outsider has married one of their own.
-Scutt, a former convict, confides in Cawsey his jealousy of Venner's past relationship with Amy.
+After securing a research grant to study stellar structures, American applied mathematician David Sumner moves with his wife Amy to a house near her home village of Wakely on the Cornish moorland.
+Amy's ex-boyfriend Charlie Venner, along with his friends Norman Scutt, Chris Cawsey and Phil Riddaway, immediately resent the fact that an apparently meek outsider has married one of their own.
+Scutt, a former convict, confides in Cawsey his envy of Venner's past relationship with Amy.
 David meets Venner's uncle, Tom Hedden, a violent drunkard whose teenage daughter Janice flirts with Henry Niles, a mentally deficient man despised by the entire town.

 The Sumners have taken an isolated farmhouse, Trenchers Farm, that once belonged to Amy's father.
 They hire Scutt and Cawsey to re-roof its garage, and when impatient with lack of progress add Venner and his cousin Bobby to the workforce.
 Tensions in their marriage soon become apparent.
-Amy criticizes David's condescension towards her and his escape from a volatile, politicized university campus in America, suggesting that cowardice was his true reason for leaving.
-He withdraws deeper into his studies, ignoring both the hostility of the locals and Amy's dissatisfaction.
-His aloofness results in Amy's attention-gathering pranks and provocative demeanor towards the workmen, particularly Venner.
-David also struggles to be accepted by the educated locals, as shown in conversations with the vicar Reverend Barney Hood and his wife, and the local magistrate, Major John Scott.
+Amy criticises David's condescension toward her and suggests that cowardice was his true reason for leaving a volatile, politicized university campus in America.
+David withdraws deeper into his studies, ignoring both the hostility of the locals and Amy's dissatisfaction.
+His aloofness results in Amy's attention-gathering pranks and provocative demeanor toward the workmen, particularly Venner.
+David also struggles to be accepted by the educated locals, as seen in conversations with the vicar Reverend Barney Hood and his wife and Major John Scott, who is the local magistrate.

 When David finds their cat hanging dead in their bedroom, Amy believes that Cawsey or Scutt is responsible.
 She presses David to confront the workmen, but he is too intimidated.
-The men invite David to go hunting; they take him to the moors and leave him there with the promise of driving birds towards him.
-With David away from home, Venner goes to Trenchers Farm and pressures Amy sexually; after a time she submits.
-While they are still together, Scutt enters silently, motions Venner to move away at gunpoint and rapes Amy, with Venner holding her down.
+The men invite David to go hunting; they take him to the moor and leave him there with the promise of driving birds toward him.
+With David away from home, Venner goes to Trenchers Farm and rapes Amy.
+During the assault, she sometimes appears to welcome his embrace.
+Scutt enters silently, motions Venner at gunpoint to move away, and rapes Amy, with Venner reluctantly holding her down.
 David returns much later, smarting from the men abandoning him.
 Amy says nothing about the rape, apart from a cryptic comment that escapes his attention.